-First, the international human rights education project is itself one that has to negotiate difficulties, in particular around accusations that human rights are historically and philosophically western (Pollis and Schwab 1979, 4; Wang 2002; Gearty 2008).
-Whilst this is opposed by others (eg. Ramcharan 1998 and Donnelly 2007) there are well documented disagreements regarding cultural diversity and universality in international human rights conferences and statements particularly in HRE that advocates of HRE acknowledge (Baxi 1997).
+First, the international human rights education project is itself one that has to negotiate difficulties, in particular around accusations that human rights are historically and philosophically western (Gearty, 2008; Pollis and Schwab, 1979: 4; Wang, 2002).
+The western ‘accusation’ is rejected by others (eg Donnelly, 2007 and Ramcharan, 1998) although there are well documented disagreements regarding cultural diversity and universality in international human rights conferences and statements that advocates of HRE acknowledge (Baxi, 1997).
+Asserting national values on grounds of tradition is arguably easier than trying to promote global universals in a time of global uncertainty, terror and conflict.

 Second, key themes from HRE remain in guidance on moral education, notably around tolerance and respect for those of different faiths.
-There are some striking similarities between some of the text in the values labeled ‘fundamental and British’ and the language of HRE in international documents.
-Compare the following extracts:
+There are some striking similarities in the language of some of the text in the values labelled ‘fundamental and British’ and the language of HRE in international documents, which both refer to tolerance, respect, freedom and democracy (UN General Assembly, 1989; DfE, 2014).
+The context around this language might lead to differing interpretations but the language is not significantly different.

-…enable students to distinguish right from wrong; encourage students to accept responsibility for their behaviour, … contribute positively to … the locality of the school and to society more widely; further tolerance and harmony between different cultural traditions … acquire an appreciation of and respect for their own and other cultures; encourage respect for other people; and encourage respect for democracy and support for participation in the democratic processes … (Promoting fundamental British values as part of SMSC in schools: Departmental advice for maintained schools, DfE 2014)

-The development of respect for human rights and fundamental freedoms …The preparation of the child for responsible life in a free society, in the spirit of understanding, peace, tolerance, equality of sexes, and friendship among all peoples, ethnic, national and religious groups and persons of indigenous origin; (Convention of the Rights of the Child, UN General Assembly 1989)

-Both have shared interests in tolerance, justice, respect for differences and responsibility.